e-oj/Fawn/README.md

 # Fawn
 ## Promise based Library for atomic-ish operations in MongoDB

 Fawn provides the ability to carry out edits on a mongoDB database as a series of steps.
 If an error occurs on any of the steps, the database is returned to it's initial state (it's state before the transaction started).

+**View on [GitHub](https://github.com/e-oj/Fawn/blob/master/README.md) If you're having trouble reading this on npm**

 - [Getting Started](#getting_started)
 - [Usage](#usage)